 The main road through the Peljesac peninsula to Ston is lined by many excellent wineries offering tastings of the premium wines grown in the area.
 Ston itself is a historic and picturesque town with many things to do.

-What to do on in Ston & on the Peljesac?
+What to do in Ston & on the Peljesac?

-The area is famous for Dingac red wine.
-There are many wineries you can wine taste at including Bartulovic and Saint Hills
+- The area is famous for Dingac red wine.
+There are many wineries you can wine taste at including Bartulovic and Milos

 How to get to Ston & the Peljesac from Korcula Island?

 - Hire a car from Korcula, take the car ferry to Orebic and drive to Ston, enjoying the scenic route & wineries on the way (SCHEDULE)